balena-io/deploy-to-balena-action/README.md

 ### Additional comments about workflows

-If you need to build for several Fleets it is advised that you create multiple workflows for each invocation of this action.
-This is because if you copy paste the same job but change the fleet input they will run in sequence which will make your build times take a lot more time.

-**Make sure your workflows all have unique job and workflow names.
-If they match then the action might not finalize your release!** See https://github.com/balena-io/balena-ci/issues/8.
+If you need to build a release for multiple fleets across several environments (balena-cloud.com, balena-staging.com, etc) just copy the job and change the environment or fleet value.
+This also runs the builds in parallel!
+Remember to use a unique job id or the workflow will fail to run.

 ## Development